Montenegro–Spain relations

 Montenegro–Spain relations are the bilateral and diplomatic relations between these two countries.
 Both countries are full members of the Council of Europe, and of the NATO.
-Also Montenegro is an EU candidate and Spain is an EU member.

 Montenegro has an embassy in Madrid.
 Spain is accredited to Montenegro from its embassy in Belgrade, Serbia.
+Montenegro is a European Union candidate and Spain is a European Union member state.

 Diplomatic relations

 After the independence of Montenegro in June 2006, diplomatic relations were established on 11 December 2006, by exchanging letters between the respective Ministers of Foreign Affairs of Spain and Montenegro, Miguel Ángel Moratinos and Milan Rocen.
 Since that time, relations between the two countries have been excellent, without any contentious.
 On the other hand, Spain supports Montenegro's desire to integrate into the EU and into Euro-Atlantic security structures.

 The proximity of positions and the interest in fostering relations are at the base of the negotiation and signing of a bilateral political declaration on May 19, 2011 on the occasion of the visit of the MAE Milan Rocen to Madrid and his interview with the Minister of Foreign Affairs Trinidad Jiménez.
 In December 2013, the first Ambassador of Montenegro in Spain, residing in Podgorica, Zeljko Perovic, delivered copies of his credentials to the MAEC.

 In July 2022, Pedro Sánchez made the first visit to Montenegro by a Spanish prime minister.
 He endorsed Montenegro's EU accession negotiations and announced the upgrade of the Spanish diplomatic representation in Montenegro hitherto managed directly from Belgrade, by means of a resident chargé d'affaires.